epiphyt/block-control/README.md

 1. Upload the plugin files to the `/wp-content/plugins/block-control` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Now you can use the “Visibility” panel, _Block Control_ adds to every block withing the Gutenberg editor.
+1. Now you can use the “Visibility” panel, Block Control adds to every block withing the Gutenberg editor.

 ## Frequently Asked Questions

 ### How do I use Block Control?

-After you install and activate _Block Control_, you will find a new panel “Visibility” added to every blocks right hand side sidebar.
+After you install and activate Block Control, you will find a new panel “Visibility” added to every blocks right hand side sidebar.
 Open the panel to choose a condition for the display of a given block.

 Conditional blocks configured this way will only be displayed under certain circumstances chosen by you.
 Please note, these conditions will only take effect in the front end of your site, not inside the editor itself.